Torres Strait Islanders: Music and dance

 For Torres Strait Islander people, singing and dancing is their "literature" – "the most important aspect of Torres Strait lifestyle.
-The Torres Strait Islanders preserve and present their oral history through songs and dances;...the dances act as illustrative material and, of course, the dancer himself is the storyteller” (Ephraim Bani, 1979).
+The Torres Strait Islanders preserve and present their oral history through songs and dances;...the dances act as illustrative material and, of course, the dancer himself is the storyteller" (Ephraim Bani, 1979).
 There are many songs about the weather; others about the myths and legends; life in the sea and totemic gods; and about important events.
 "The dancing and its movements express the songs and acts as the illustrative material".

 Dance is also major form of creative and competitive expression.
 "Dance machines" (hand held mechanical moving objects), clappers and headdresses (dhari/dari) enhance the dance performances.
 Dance artefacts used in the ceremonial performances relate to Islander traditions and clan identity, and each island group has its own performances.

 Artist Ken Thaiday Snr is renowned for his elaborately sculptured dari, often with moving parts and incorporating the hammerhead shark, a powerful totem.

 Christine Anu is an ARIA Award-winning singer-songwriter of Torres Strait Islander heritage, who first became popular with her cover version of the song "My Island Home" (first performed by the Warumpi Band).

+Sports

+Sports are popular among Torres Strait Islanders and the community has many sporting stars in Australian and international sports.
+Sporting events bring together people from across the different islands and help to connect the Torres Strait with mainland Australia and Papua New Guinea.
+Rugby league is especially popular, including the annual 'Island of Origin' tournament between teams from different islands.
+Basketball is also extremely popular.